Redesigning A File Upload Flow

 "Minimize the user's memory load by making elements, actions, and options visible.
 The user should not have to remember information from one part of the interface to another."

-To begin a file upload, users must first navigate to the Recordings page (Steps 1 and 2 below).
-Next, they must expand a dropdown titled "Tools & Downloads" (Step 3) and then select the upload option within the dropdown (Step 4).
+To begin a file upload, users must first click on the Insights top nav and then the Recordings sub nav (Steps 1 and 2 below).
+Next, they must expand the Tools & Downloads dropdown (Step 3) and select the upload option (Step 4).
 The buried placement of this entry point forces users to search for it and harms feature discoverability for new users.

 Numbered callouts (1-4) depicting the steps required to begin the existing file upload flow

-2. Visibility of System Status
+3. Visibility of System Status

 "The design should always keep users informed about what is going on, through appropriate feedback within a reasonable amount of time."

 After a video file is uploaded to Discuss it must undergo post-processing before it becomes visible in the platform.
-Post-processing usually takes more time than the initial file upload itself.
+Post-processing often takes more time than the initial file upload itself.
 However, there are no progress indicators or any mention that this is a required step.
 This can cause confusion for the user when their file upload is "completed" but the video is nowhere to be found and will be even more of an issue once multiple files can be uploaded at a time.

 Ideation